Determination of Majorana type-phases from the time evolution of lepton numbers: Considerations when the lightest neutrino is massless

 \section{Considerations when the lightest neutrino is massless}

 In this section, we consider the lightest neutrino to be massless.
-As an example, the $(3,2)$ Type-I seesaw model can predict such a massless neutrino with three active neutrinos and two heavy right-handed Majorana neutrinos\cite{Ma:1998zg}.
-In this framework, which neutrino is massless depends on the hierarchy,
+An example of such a setup is the $(3,2)$ Type-I seesaw model, which can predict a massless neutrino from three active neutrinos and two heavy right-handed Majorana neutrinos~\cite{Ma:1998zg}.
+In this framework, which active neutrino is massless depends on the hierarchy,

-Because a massless neutrino is free to be re-phased, a few of the six Majorana type-phases from the three massive Majorana neutrinos in the previous section, \ref{sec:determineMajoranatypephasesandlightestmass}, are no longer invariants.
-In the normal hierarchy case, the invariant combinations of the three $\beta_i$ and three $\gamma_i$ become,
+Because a massless neutrino is free to be re-phased, a few of the six Majorana type-phases from the three massive Majorana neutrinos in the previous section~\ref{sec:MajoranaTypePhases} are no longer invariants.